 Peter Kuhn is a scientist and entrepreneur with a career long commitment in personalized medicine and individualized patient care.
 He is focused on the redesign of cancer care.
 Kuhn’s research team in physics oncology has discovered new ways of how cancer spreads to the human body and is using those breakthroughs to impact patient care.

-Dr. Kuhn is the Dean’s Professor of Biological Sciences and Professor of Medicine and Engineering at USC, a founding member of the Michelson Center for Convergent Biosciences, a co-founder of The USC Michelson Center for Convergent Bioscience Bridge Institute and director of the Southern California Physics Oncology Center.
+Dr. Kuhn is the Dean’s Professor of Biological Sciences and Professor of Biological Sciences, Medicine, Biomedical Engineering, Aerospace and Mechanical Engineering and Urology in the USC Dornsife College of Letters, Arts and Sciences, a founding member of the Michelson Center for Convergent Biosciences, a co-founder of The USC Michelson Center for Convergent Bioscience Bridge Institute and director of the Southern California Physics Oncology Center.
 Dr. Kuhn’s strategy is to advance our understanding of the human body to improve the human condition.
 His research is shedding new light at how cancer spreads through the body.
 This new science will lead to a personalized care strategy that is biologically informed and clinically actionable.